slowmist/Web3-Project-Security-Practice-Requirements/README.md

 - Disclose autopsy reports and synchronize restoration plans and remedies with community members;
 - The autopsy report needs to synchronize the essential cause of the problem, the scope of the problem, the specific loss, the repair of the problem, the tracking of the hacker and other related progress;

+## 0x06 Security Awareness Cultivation

+### 1.Cultivate security awareness

+- Project team members must thoroughly review the [Blockchain Dark Forest Selfguard Handbook](https://darkhandbook.io/) to cultivate a strong security awareness.
+- Online security awareness training and testing can be conducted through various websites, such as [Google's Phishing Quiz](https://phishingquiz.withgoogle.com/) and [Phishing.org](https://www.phishing.org/phishing-resources);
+- Security awareness training and assessment should be integrated into team management practices.
+For instance, new hires should undergo security awareness training and testing, and IT personnel should receive additional training and assessment in areas such as code development and system operation security;
+- Regularly conduct security awareness training to keep team members informed about the latest hacker attack techniques and related security incidents;

+### 2.Track security incidents in the ecosystem

+- Follow the updates from Crypto Anti-Scam teams like [ScamSniffer](https://x.com/realScamSniffer) and [Wallet Guard](https://x.com/wallet_guard) to stay informed about the latest phishing attack techniques;
+- Stay informed about security incidents within the community or ecosystem, compile information, and share it with team members;

+### 3.Security Awareness Assessment and Drills

+- Conduct periodic security awareness assessments for team members.
+Collaborate with reputable security companies to conduct relevant security drills;
+- Security awareness assessments for team members can be conducted by simulating hacker attack methods, such as phishing or Trojan horse attacks.
+This not only evaluates team members' security awareness but also verifies the detection capabilities of endpoint security protection systems on their devices;